2020 United States presidential election: False claims of fraud

 Trump and a variety of his surrogates and supporters made a series of observably false claims that the election was fraudulent.
 Claims that substantial fraud was committed have been repeatedly debunked.
 On November 9 and 10, The New York Times called the offices of top election officials in every state; all 45 of those who responded said there was no evidence of fraud.
 Some described the election as remarkably successful considering the coronavirus pandemic, the record turnout, and the unprecedented number of mailed ballots.
 On November 12, the Cybersecurity and Infrastructure Security Agency (CISA) issued a statement calling the 2020 election "the most secure in American history" and noting "[t]here is no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised."
-Trump fired the director of CISA five days later.
+Five days later, Trump fired the director of CISA, whom he had appointed in 2018.

 As ballots were still being counted two days after Election Day, Trump falsely asserted that there was "tremendous corruption and fraud going on", adding: "If you count the legal votes, I easily win.
 If you count the illegal votes, they can try to steal the election from us."
-Trump has repeatedly claimed that the results of mail-in ballots showing significantly more support for Biden is suspicious.
-This is a common phenomenon known as the blue shift, since more Democrats than Republicans tend to vote by mail, and mail ballots are counted after Election Day in many states.
+Trump has repeatedly claimed as suspicious that mail-in ballots showed significantly more support for Biden.
+This blue shift phenomenon is believed to occur because more Democrats than Republicans tend to vote by mail, and mail ballots are counted after Election Day in many states.
 Leading up to the 2020 election, the effect was predicted to be even greater than usual, as Trump's attacks on mail-in voting may have deterred Republicans from casting mail ballots.

-In early January 2021, Trump falsely and repeatedly claimed that he won every single state in the presidential election – a 50-state sweep, and a 535 to 3 electoral college victory.
+In early January 2021, Trump falsely proclaimed that he had by rights won all 50 states in the presidential election and a 535 to 3 electoral college victory.
 On January 2, during his phone call to Brad Raffensperger, the Georgia Secretary of State, Trump said, "As you know, every single state.
 We won every state; we won every statehouse in the country...
 But we won every single statehouse."
-Two days later, on January 4, Trump appeared at a campaign rally in Dalton, Georgia, showing his support for Republican Senators David Perdue and Kelly Loeffler.
+Two days later, on January 4, Trump appeared at a campaign rally in Dalton, Georgia, supporting Republican senators David Perdue and Kelly Loeffler.
 During his speech at the rally, Trump again asserted that he won "every single state", and "We win every state, and they're going to have this guy [Biden] be President?"